 If your mood is down for more than two weeks, it might be a good idea to seek professional help, either with your doctor and or a therapist.
 These individuals have years of experience understanding various types of issues and offer treatment plans that will benefit you.
 You no longer have to suffer alone.

 Tip #5: Hold onto hope.

 There will be times wherein your thoughts may spiral out of control and overpower you to a point where you may lose hope.
 During these times, it is important to remember that there is help available, whether it is a trusted contact or professional, you can reach out to them.

-If you’re looking for a certified professional counsellor and therapist in Winnipeg, Manitoba, talk to Marlene R. Dyck.
+If you’re looking for a therapist in Winnipeg, Manitoba, talk to Marlene R. Dyck.
 I have worked with numerous people over the years who have had similar experiences of what you are going through right now.
 Through my therapeutic space and highly-focused, personal approach, they were able to work through their pain and move forward in their life.
 You can as well!
 The services I provide include psychotherapy, marital, family, and relationship counselling.